 Now we're back at the hospital, talking to the nurse.
 Okay, I guess I was wrong about her not talking.
 Not that she says much, I guess.

 Anyway, the hunter is strapped into a polygraph.
 Polygraph says he's telling the truth.
-The psychologist basically says that people who say they've been abducted by aliens have been.
+The psychologist basically says that people who say they've been abducted by aliens have been abducted by aliens.
 We cut to the hunter at the local diner.
 He thanks the psychologist for his help, saying it allowed him to get over his experience and return to work.
 He says he doesn't mind if people believe him or not, and we watch an oil company truck drive off to the strains of creepy music as we wrap up his story.

 Now we move to the steel mills outside of Salt Lake City.
 A woman with big glasses who works at the steelworks.
 I assume she's a secretary but actually she does machinery repairs.
 So take that! my own unconscious sexism.